Roland Ehlke

 Contributor

 John Bortulin is a Lutheran pastor, a husband to Sarah, and a dad to five fantastic daughters.
 Together they enjoy time in gyms and on ballfields, traveling, laughs, and an occasional week at the family cottage.
-In addition to serving a loving and patient parish, John serves the broader church in different roles.
+In addition to serving a loving and patient parish, John serves the broader church in the areas of worship, missions, and ministerial education.

 Ryan Matthias